-Document or information title Synopsis and links

-BBCCG Integrated Commissioning Plan Describes the five year plan for Basildon

-and Brentwood Clinical Commissioning

-Group - setting out in detail the services

-we intend to commission, the services we

-intend to reform and improve and the

-services we may wish to de-commission.

-BBCCG Strategic Plan This document sets out the challenges and

-the issues we face as a CCG and defines

-the strategy we will adopt to address those

-challenges in the coming years as we strive

-to reform and modernise the local health

-economy

-BBCCG Operational Plan 2014-2016 Provides the specific detail that describes

-how and what we will measure in relation

-to such things as improving Patient Safety,

-Safeguarding, Standards of Care in our

-providers.

-Citadel Healthcare Future State V0.2 A mindmap translation of the Citadel

-Workshop held in November 2013 and

-attached as an appendix to this document

-Citadel Healthcare Workshop Scan - A graphic representation of the Citadel

-Graphic workshop held in November 2013, a copy

-of which is attached as an appendix to this

-document

-The Care Conversation is the vehicle we are using to convey our

-vision and ideas to our key stakeholders

-and the public.
-It sets out some of our

-initial ideas for the future of the NHS in

-Basildon and Brentwood for discussion

-with members, localities and stakeholders.
+Document or information title Synopsis and links BBCCG Integrated Commissioning Plan Describes the five year plan for Basildon and Brentwood Clinical Commissioning Group - setting out in detail the services we intend to commission, the services we intend to reform and improve and the services we may wish to de-commission.
+BBCCG Strategic Plan This document sets out the challenges and the issues we face as a CCG and defines the strategy we will adopt to address those challenges in the coming years as we strive to reform and modernise the local health economy BBCCG Operational Plan 2014-2016 Provides the specific detail that describes how and what we will measure in relation to such things as improving Patient Safety, Safeguarding, Standards of Care in our providers.
+Citadel Healthcare Future State V0.2 A mindmap translation of the Citadel Workshop held in November 2013 and attached as an appendix to this document Citadel Healthcare Workshop Scan - Graphic A graphic representation of the Citadel workshop held in November 2013, a copy of which is attached as an appendix to this document a) Vision for health and care services

-5.VISION AND SCHEMES
+2. VISION AND SCHEMES